kiannadalton/Practicing-with-FreeCodeCamp/README.md

 You should filter out books written after a certain year such as 1950 from the books array and save the filtered array in a new array named filteredBooks.

 You should sort the books in the filteredBooks array according to their releaseYear in ascending order.
 You learned in a prior lecture that the sort() method will sort the array in place.
 This means the filteredBooks array will be mutated.

+## Instrument Workshop

+### Demonstrates use of: if/else statements, .filter, .map, addEventListener, setAttribute, createElement, querySelector, appendChild, replaceChildren, ..., array, objects, DOM

+User Story:
+You have been provided with a page containing several instrument cards.
+You are going to add functionality to this static page so you'll be able to filter the instruments depending on their family.